-You should rely only on information contained in this prospectus.
-We have not authorized any other person to provide you with different information.
-This prospectus is not an offer to sell, nor is it seeking an offer to buy, these securities in any state where the offer or sale is not permitted.
-The information in this prospectus is complete and accurate as of the date on the front cover, but the information may have changed since that date.
+You should rely only on the information contained in this prospectus and any prospectus supplement prepared by or on behalf of us or to which we have referred you.
+We have not authorized anyone to provide you with information that is different.
+If anyone provides you with different or inconsistent information, you should not rely upon it.
+This prospectus is not an offer to sell, nor is the selling securityholder seeking an offer to buy, securities in any state where such offer or solicitation is not permitted.
+The information in this prospectus is complete and accurate only as of the date on the front cover of this prospectus, regardless of the time of delivery of this prospectus or any sale of shares of our Common Stock.
+Our business, financial condition, results of operations and prospects may have changed since that date.